hatfieldlibrary/tagger/README.md

     grunt test

+### Runlocal

+The AngularJS application is compiled using `grunt publish` and copied to the `dist` directory inside the module.
+You can preview the result using the runlocal task:

+    grunt runlocal

 ### Production

-First, copy or clone the application to the server.
-There is no need to copy node_modules since these will be installed using npm once on the server.
+To run on the production server, be sure that nodejs and the required node modules are installed.

-Next, make sure nodejs is installed on the server.
+First, make sure nodejs is installed on the server.
 It can be installed in a number of ways.
-RHEL package manager includes nodejs in extra packages, so the simplest option may be this:
+If using RHEL package manager, you can try this:

     sudo yum install nodejs npm --enablerepo=epel

-Once node is installed, run:

-    npm install

-Currently, we are using the forever CLI to launch and keep the nodejs script running, so install forever globally as follows:
+Currently, we are using the forever CLI to launch and keep the Express server running.
+Install forever globally as follows:

     sudo npm install forever -g

-Now we need to account for differences between the development and production environments.
-For now, this involves a manual edit.
-Change the default environment by editing app/config/environment.js as follows:

-    env = process.env.NODE_ENV || 'production';

-The production environment is similar to the development example above.
-Make changes to mysql connection parameters and app configuration (e.g. port) there.

-Finally, to start the server from the command line, type the following:

-    forever server.js &
+From this point, how you proceed will depend on the production environment and whether you are copying the project from your local machine or cloning from git and building from scratch.

+The following assumes that you have built and tested the application already.
+It also assumes that you have created an init.d script that launches forever and added this to your system runlevels.

+1. Copy the project to a location on the server.
+If you know what you are doing, you can omit unnecessary development files.
+2. If you have not done so already, create a `node` user.
+Set the owner and group for all files (including .* files) to the node user.
+3. Start `forever` via the init.d script (e.g. /sbin/service script start).
+If you are updating an existing installation, you should stop `forever` before replacing code and start again after the changes are made.

+Be sure that the init.d startup script sets the NODE_ENV value to 'production.'
+Example: `NODE_ENV=production $DAEMON $DAEMONOPTS start $NODEAPP`

+Set the etails of the production environment, including database access credentials, paths, and Google OAUTH2 credentials in config/environment.js.

+### Configuration

+Configuration file: config/environment.js

+* root: path set by module
+* port: Express port
+* db: database name
+* user: database user
+* password: database password
+* uid: Express system user
+* gid: Express system group
+* host: host name
+* sync: Sequelize database initialization setting
+* convert: location of ImageMagick convert library
+* identify: location of ImageMagick identify library
+* taggerImageDir: path to tagger images
+* modulePath: path to the module directory (app or dist)
+* googleClientId: the Google ID for this application (used by OAUTH2)
+* googleClientSecrect: Google secret (used by OAUTH2)
+* redis: sesion cache settings (experimental)
+* nodeEnv: current node environment (startup setting or default)